 The first image shows all connections.
 The second, third and the fourth images show the connections to and from group 1, 2 and 3 respectively.
 Click on the image to see the full size version.

-Sysomos identified all Twitter profiles based on our crawl of over 15 million active accounts that have at least 5,000 followers and disclose political-related keywords (such as politics, Senate, Congress, mayor, etc.) in their bios.
+Sysomos has the benefit of social listening tools and amazing reporting, and identified all political Twittersphere profiles based on our crawl of over 15 million active accounts that have at least 5,000 followers and disclose political-related keywords (such as politics, Senate, Congress, mayor, etc.) in their bios.
 We did a manual inspection of these accounts to look at their Twitter stream, as well as the information within their profiles to make sure their main focus was politics.
 We also looked at the members of the U.S. Congress, as well as political analysts from all the major U.S. news organizations to identify their accounts.

 We made our best efforts to make sure the group comprising the political Twittersphere identified in this study includes most of the leading political voices.
 We had to make editorial choices (e.g. Twitter accounts that had political commentary but it didn't appear that the main emphasis was politics, the spouses of major politicians on Twitter, etc.), keeping in mind we wanted to maintain a manageable number of accounts within the political Twittersphere.
 There are more accounts that could have been included but we decided to limit the list of people to those whose main activity is focused on politics.